nlohmann/json_release_scripts/README.md

 ## Preparations

 - Install required tools: `make install_requirements`.
+Do not worry about a warning on Ruby not being in the `PATH`.
 - Add required keys to `config.json` (apparently not checked in to GitHub).

 ## Release Checklist